redis-developer/fastapi-redis-tutorial/README.md

     $ cd fastapi-redis-tutorial
     $ docker-compose build

-Running the AIP involves starting the app server and Redis.
+Running the API involves starting the app server and Redis.
 You'll do those steps next!